 If you enjoy this shrimp bowl recipe, I recommend checking out these:

 In a small mixing bowl whisk together the mayonnaise, lime juice, sambal oleak, togarashi, and soy sauce until thoroughly combined.
-Add a tablespoon of water to thin the sauce and whisk until completely combined.
+Add a tablespoon of water to thin the sauce and whisk until sauce has thinned.
 Cover and refrigerate until ready to use.

 For the kale:

-Add the kale to a large mixing bowl.
-In another small mixing bowl, whisk together the sesame oil, rice vinegar and soy sauce.
-Pour the dressing over the kale, and massage the dressing into the kale.
+Pour the sesame oil, rice vinegar and soy sauce over the kale, and massage the dressing into the kale.
 Set aside.

 For assembly: